 The reason behind the struggle

-No two children are the same and very often the temperament that kids have at birth are an indication of how they will deal with emotions as they grow up, the only difference is that ADHD leads to them feel difficult emotions more often and with greater intensity.
+No two children are the same and very often the temperament that kids have at birth are an indication of how they will deal with emotions as they grow up.
+The main difference in children with ADHD and without, is that children with ADHD feel difficult emotions more often and with greater intensity.

 Instead of being able to step back and remove themselves from the situation or think before they act, children with ADHD get totally caught up in an emotion in that moment.
 Imagine experiencing hurt, anger or discouragement, and having that emotion and experience consume you completely.
 This is what it’s like for an ADHD child.